aaronsjcho/Escaping-V8-Sandbox/via ArrayBuffer and WebAssembly Jump Table/README.md

 ![](img/2.png)

 The address of backing store is saved in `ArrayBuffer` object as 8-byte full pointer.
 We can overwrite this pointer with arbitrary address using sandboxed AAW primitive.
-Then, the value we store in this `ArrayBuffer` will be written to the new backing store.
-That would be full AAR/AAW primitives, which work outside of V8 sandbox.
+Then, the value we store in this `ArrayBuffer` will be written to new backing store.
+This leads us to full AAR/AAW primitives, which work outside of V8 sandbox.

 ### Execute shellcode